HMS Actaeon (1757): Blockade duty

 Actaeon finally departed the Basque Roads in June 1758, joining a squadron of 22 ships of the line, under Admiral George Anson, which was loosely blockading the port of Brest.
 The French fleet at Brest remained in port, and Acateon was able to roam along the coastline in search of privateers.
 In mid-July she secured her first enemy capture when, in company with the 64-gun Alcide, she forced the surrender of the 24-gun French privateer Le Robuste.
 Elements of Anson's squadron returned to Plymouth by 19 July, with Actaeon remaining off Brest with a smaller flotilla under Admiral Charles Saunders.

 On 23 November she was close to the shore when her crew sighted a French fleet comprising five ships of the line, five frigates and around sixty merchant vessels, attempting to escape the blockade.
-Clements immediately made sail to alert Saunders, but the French vessels passed out of sight before the message was delivered.
-Saunders gave orders for a general chase in the direction the French had gone, but there was no sign.
-The British hunt was further delayed when Clements mistakenly signaled pursuit of a distant group of ships, which proved on close inspection to be from unaligned Spain.
-The British squadron returned to Brest, but the blockade was subsequently abandoned as several ships were in need of repair or resupply.
-Actaeon returned to England in company with the squadron, making port in December 1758.
+Captain Clements sent word to alert the rest of the British flotilla, but the French vessels passed out of sight before the message was delivered.
+As officer in charge, Admiral Saunders gave orders for a general chase in the direction the French had gone, but there was no sign.
+During the chase Clements mistakenly signaled pursuit of a distant group of ships, which proved on close inspection to be from unaligned Spain.

+The British squadron was returning to Brest when Saunders received intelligence reports that the 36-gun French frigate Felicite and a 24-gun fluyt Robuste had sailed from Bordeaux.
+Actaeon and her sister ship Alcide were sent in pursuit, encountering the French vessels near Cape Finisterre on 15 September.
+The French frigate escaped under cover of darkness, but the fluyt's crew surrendered in the face of superior firepower and were captured along with their cargo of 3000 artillery shells and substantial supplies of cordage, canvas and flour.
+Actaeon and Alcide returned to Brest with their prize, but the blockade of that port was subsequently abandoned as several British ships were in need of repair.
+Actaeon therefore returned to England in company with the squadron, making port in December 1758.

 In early 1759 command of the frigate passed to Captain Maximilian Jacobs, and in November to Captain Paul Ourry.
 Actaeon was then joined to a squadron under the overall command of Admiral George Rodney, stationed in the English Channel.
 On 8 November, Actaeon succeeded in capturing two more prizes; the 12-gun privateer Le Phoenix in November, and the privateer La Grivois a month later.